Initial Child Protection Conferences

 - All concerned are advised/reminded of the complaints procedure;

-- Where a decision has been taken to exclude or restrict the level of parental or child participation, arrangements are made with the social worker for absent parents or carers to be informed of the decisions of conferences.
+- Where a decision has been taken to exclude or restrict the level of parental or child participation, arrangements are made with the Lead Practitioner for absent parents or carers to be informed of the decisions of conferences.

 The conference should examine the following questions when determining whether the child should be subject to a Child Protection Plan.